apache/hudi/rfc/rfc-51/rfc-51.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-# RFC-51: Support Lucene Based Record Level Index
+# RFC-51: Introduce Secondary Index to Improve HUDI Query Performance

 ## Proposers

+- @huberylee
 - @hujincalrin
+- @XuQianJin-Stars
 - @YuweiXiao
 - @stream2000
-- @XuQianJin-Stars
-- @huberylee

 ## Approvers
  - @vinothchandar